 The department enjoys excellent facilities, including four well-lit purpose built studios, a dark room and a dedicated ceramics studio with three large kilns and potter’s wheels, allowing for a wide range of two-dimensional and three-dimensional work.
 The etching press, laser cutter and the photo-sensitive silkscreen facilities are popular with all pupils.

-Click on the image above to see a video made by Damola Otegbola and Georgia Thomas, as they interview India Flowers about the Art Department for a filmmaking course.
+Watch the video above, made by Damola Otegbola and Georgia Thomas, as they interview India Flowers about the Art Department for a filmmaking course.

 Pupils’ work is regularly exhibited for public viewing in the award winning North Wall Arts Centre.

 The studios are open in the evening and on weekends.
 Our pupils are actively encouraged to be self-regulated, to take ownership of their projects and to develop individuality and genuine creative thought.

 All teachers in the department are highly skilled practicing artists in a wide range of disciplines.

 Head of Department: Adam Hahn